Nebraska Financial Assistance Programs.

 Get information on how to find grants and assistance in all areas, cities, and counties of Nebraska, including Lincoln and Omaha.
+Non-profits and government agencies offer funds to help with rent or housing costs, provide free food and medical care, and offer financial aid to pay other bills of struggling Nebraska families.

 A health insurance program that can help with medical bills.
 It is available for children 19 and younger who are residents of Nebraska.
 1-877-632-5437